Regency Fiction Writers

 Our three-day conference will be held live via Zoom, showcasing fabulous speakers, informative workshops, networking opportunities, our annual Silent Auction and Soirée, and much more!

-This year, we are proud to announce the legendary Loretta Chase and Beverly Jenkins as our keynote speakers.
+This year, we are proud to announce acclaimed author Andrea Penrose as our keynote speaker.

 Beverly Jenkins is the recipient of the 2017 Romance Writers of America® Nora Roberts Lifetime Achievement Award, as well as the 2016 Romantic Times Reviewers’ Choice Award for historical romance.
 She has been nominated for the NAACP Image Award in Literature and was featured both in the documentary “Love Between the Covers” and on CBS Sunday Morning.
 Since the publication of Night Song in 1994, she’s been leading the charge for inclusive romance, and has been a constant darling of reviewers, fans, and her peers alike, garnering accolades for her work from the likes of The Wall Street Journal, People Magazine, Salon, Shondaland, The New York Times, and NPR.
 She was also named 2018 Author of the Year by the Michigan Library Association.
 She has 60 works in print.
 This is her 30th year as a published author.